 The planet Mars is one of the most interesting planets to observe with a small telescope, but also one of the most difficult.
 The planet only gets close enough to Earth to give up much detail just once every 780 days (about two years and two months), and when it does make an apparition, it still appears relatively small compared to Jupiter or Saturn.
 But observing Mars is worth the effort.
 It’s the only planet to reveal an appreciable amount of surface detail in a small telescope, and it also features occasional surprises such as dust storms and local fogs and cloud banks.

 Seeing Mars takes a little practice, however, as well as the right tools for the job.
-This guide will help you understand what you can see on the surface of Mars, especially during the time before and after the opposition of July 27, 2018, when Mars makes its closest approach to Earth since 2003.
+This guide will help you understand what you can see on the surface of Mars, especially during the time before and after the opposition of October 13, 2020, when Mars makes its closest approach to Earth and best apparition until 2035.
 And it will help you get the best view of this remarkable world with a telescope and a few essential accessories.

 Mars is nearly always visible somewhere in the sky, except for the few week’s it’s in conjunction and lost in the Sun’s glare.
 However, it’s almost always too far away to reveal much detail, even in a big backyard telescope.
 When Mars is at its farthest point from Earth, at a distance of 225 million kilometers, the planet shines at a modest magnitude +1.8 and has a disk that’s just 3.5″ across.
 That’s about the same apparent size as the planet Uranus.

 But as Earth and Mars make their way around the Sun, our planet catches up to Mars in the inside track and makes a relatively close approach.
 At this point, Mars appears opposite the Sun in the night sky, and astronomers say Mars is at opposition.
 The four to six weeks on either side of opposition is the best time to see the planet Mars in a telescope.
-Mars reaches its next opposition on July 27, 2018.
-And this is a particularly good opposition because Mars is also near its closest approach to the Sun.
-This is the best opposition since 2003, which itself was the best opposition of Mars in nearly 60,000 years.
-So this is one of the best times to see Mars in a very long time.
+This October 13, 2020 opposition is particularly good because Mars is also not far from its closest approach to the Sun.
+It’s not quite as good as the last opposition in July 2018.
 It won’t get nearly this close again until 2035.
-Because of its elliptical orbit Mars will be closest to Earth on July 31, 2018, a few days past opposition, when it’s just 57.6 million kilometers away.
+Because of its elliptical orbit Mars will be closest to Earth on October 6, 2020, a few days before opposition, when it’s just 62.5 million kilometers away.

 Where to Find Mars in the Night Sky

 Where to see Mars?
 When it’s in the sky, you can’t miss it.
-The planet is blazingly bright in the constellation Capricorn, east of Sagittarius and the band of the Milky Way.
-It rises in the southeastern sky after sunset (in the eastern sky for southern hemisphere observers).
+The planet is blazingly bright in the constellation Pisces, southeast of the Great Square of Pegasus.
+It rises in the eastern sky after sunset.
 The planet rises a little earlier each night for the rest of the year.
-Near opposition, Mars grows to a brightness of magnitude -2.8, a little brighter than Jupiter, and shines with a steady ochre-colored glow.
+Near opposition, Mars grows to a brightness of magnitude -2.6, much brighter than Jupiter, and shines with a steady ochre-colored glow.
 It’s far brighter than any star.
-At this opposition, the planet grows to an apparent size of 24.1″.
+At this opposition, the planet grows to an apparent size of 22.6″.
 That’s big for Mars, but still much smaller than Jupiter which spans nearly 50″ when it reaches opposition.

 Even without a telescope, Mars is great fun to observe.
 The planet’s red-orange color is a consequence of iron-oxide in its surface sands; it was this color prompted classical astronomers to name the planet after the Roman god of war.
 If you’re so inclined, you can watch the motion of the solar system in action as Mars moves slightly westward from night to night relative to the background stars, then grows stationary for a time around August 28, then starts moving eastward for the rest of the year.
-You can also track the increasing brightness of Mars on the way to opposition on July 27 as well as its slow fade in brightness through the rest of the year.
-On September 1, the planet will still be impressively bright at magnitude -2.1.
-By October 1, it will fade to magnitude -1.3, a drop in brightness of a factor of two.
+You can also track the increasing brightness of Mars on the way to opposition on October 13 as well as its slow fade in brightness through the rest of the year.
+On November 1, the planet will still be impressively bright at magnitude -2.1.
+By November 30, it will fade to magnitude -1.1, a drop in brightness of a factor of more than two.

 Telescopes, Eyepieces, and Filters for Observing Mars